This vegetarian stuffed squash recipe doubles as a colorful, healthy main or side dish, and it reheats beautifully for workday lunches.

 Summer Miller

 Acorn squash is roasted and stuffed with bell peppers, grape tomatoes, spinach, and topped with crumbled goat cheese and toasted pine nuts.
-This acorn squash recipe is a great vegetarian main dish or healthy side and it reheats beautifully for workday lunches.
+This stuffed acorn squash recipe is a lovely vegetarian main dish or healthy side, and it reheats beautifully for workday lunches.

 Prep – 20 minutes